Louis Moreau Gottschalk: Life and career

 After Gottschalk returned to the United States in 1853, he traveled extensively; a sojourn in Cuba during 1854 was the beginning of a series of trips to Central and South America.
 Gottschalk also traveled to Puerto Rico after his Havana debut and at the start of his West Indian period.
 Gottschalk was quite taken with the music he heard on the island, so much so that he composed a work, probably in 1857, entitled Souvenir de Porto Rico; Marche des gibaros, Op.
 31 (RO250).
-"Gibaros" refers to the jíbaros, or Puerto Rican peasantry, and is an antiquated way of writing this name.
+"Gibaros" refers to the jíbaros, or Puerto Rican peasantry.
 The theme of the composition is a march tune which may be based on a Puerto Rican folk song form.

 At the end of the tour, Gottschalk rested in New Jersey before returning to New York City.
 There, he continued to rest and took on a very young Venezuelan student, Teresa Carreño.
 Gottschalk rarely took on students and was skeptical of prodigies, but Carreño was an exception, and he was determined that she would succeed.
 With his busy schedule, Gottschalk was only able to give her a handful of lessons, yet Carreño would remember him fondly and performed his music for the rest of her days.
 A year after meeting Gottschalk, she performed for Abraham Lincoln and would go on to become a renowned concert pianist earning the nickname "Valkyrie of the Piano".
+His other students included American composer and pianist Anna Ware Poole.